thegooddocsproject/templates/how-to/about-how-to.md

 Prerequisites aren't always about going to read something else.
 Sometimes they are just about dependencies like "you need an internet connection".
 Describe what the audience needs to know, or needs to have, before attempting this how-to.
 By stating the requirements up-front, you prevent your audience from having a bad experience with your tutorial.
-And give them useful pointers about how to get whatever they need.
-Link to procedures or info.
+You can include links to procedures or information, or give your audience useful pointers about how to get whatever they need.
 Here are some example Before you Start statements:

 ```